Yaoshengtai/Yaoshengtai.github.io/_pages/about.md

 ## Research Interest

-Broadly speaking, I'm interested in ***Optimization and Machine Learning Theory*** and I'm currently working on topics related to Geometric Machine Learning.
+Broadly speaking, I'm interested in ***Optimization and Machine Learning Theory*** and I'm currently working on topics related to Geometric Machine Learning and Generative models.